zfcampus/apigility-documentation/content-validation/validating.md

 a `422 Unprocessable Entity` status is returned with a message that the resource failed validation.
 In this situation the service will not be executed.

-For example, in the following AddressBook and Contact example, a contact must provide a valid age.
+For example, in the following REST Contact service, a contact must provide a valid age.
 The setup looks like:

 ![Content Validation Required Field](/asset/apigility-documentation/img/content-validation-validating-required-field.jpg)